herrsaid/ft_transcendence/README.md

 - **Player Profiles**: Create and customize your player profile to showcase your achievements and progress.

 - **Friends List**: Connect with friends and challenge them to friendly matches.
+-
+- **Two-Factor Authentication (2FA)** with Google**: Integrated Google's 2FA for an added layer of security, enhancing user account protection.

+- **User Authentication**: Implemented a robust user authentication system to secure user accounts and login sessions.

 ## Technologies Used